 - Hack a Toy Car to Make a Cheap Wireless Robot

 - How-to: Make a Chassis For Your Robot

-That’s all for a getting started to robotics (well it is not exactly robotics) There is a lot more to learn beyond this point.
-This should have cleared some of the basics up for beginners and a total waste of time for the advanced readers anyway, since its all done lets feel happy about it in either cases.
+That’s all for getting started to robotics (well it is not exactly robotics) There is a lot more to learn beyond this point.
+This should have cleared some of the basics up for beginners and a refreshment for the advanced readers.
+Hope to see you soon with another such article.